dhoover103/airgapped-operator/README.md

 ## Update your Ansible operator

 Make sure your role is using enviroment variables for images instead of hard-coded or regular variables.
+If it's not, update it:

+    containers:
+    - name: mongodb
+      image: "{{ 'dbImage' | quote }}"

+Above you can see a reference to a image that's likely defined in either the CR or the role's defaults/main.yaml file.
+Instead, use Ansible's lookup module to reference an environment variable:

             containers:
             - name: mongodb